 “You shall have no other gods before me.”
 Exodus 20:3

 YHWH passed by before him, and proclaimed, “YHWH!
-YHWH, a merciful and gracious Elohim slow to anger and abundant in loving kindness and truth, 7 keeping loving kindness for thousands, and forgiving iniquity and disobedience and sin; and that will by no means clear the guilty, visiting the iniquity fo the fathers on the children, and on the children’s children, on the third and on the fourth generation.”
+YHWH, a merciful and gracious Elohim, slow to anger, and abundant in loving kindness and truth, 7 keeping loving kindness for thousands, forgiving iniquity and disobedience and sin; and that will by no means clear the guilty, visiting the iniquity of the fathers on the children, and on the children’s children, on the third and on the fourth generation.”
 Exodus 34:6-7 (emphases added)

 For YHWH your Elohim is a merciful Elohim.
 He will not fail you, neither destroy you, nor forget the covenant of your fathers which he swore to them.
 Deut./Devarim 4:31 (emphases added)

 But you are a Elohim ready to pardon, gracious and merciful, slow to anger, and abundant in loving kindness, and didn’t forsake them.
 Nehemiah 9:17 (emphases added)

 “Nevertheless in your manifold mercies you did not make a full end of them, nor forsake them; for you are a gracious and merciful Elohim.”
 Nehemiah 9:31 (emphases added)

 But He, being merciful, forgave iniquity, and didn’t destroy them.
 Yes, many times He turned His anger away, and didn’t stir up all his wrath.
 Teh./Psa 78:38 (emphases added)

 But you, Adonai, are a merciful and gracious Elohim, slow to anger, and abundant in loving kindness and truth.
 Teh./Psa 86:15 & 103:8 also a similar verse in Teh.
 145:8 (emphases added)